HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/deploy_ear_theme.md

 ---
 id: deploy_ear_theme
-title: Deploying and Configuring EAR-based Themes
+title: Deploying and configuring EAR-based themes
 ---

 This topic provides the steps to deploy and configure customer-built EAR-based themes to be used in HCL DX Compose deployments.